Saturday, April 1, 2017 @ Henry B. Gonzalez Convention Center, Hall 3

 Note: Teachers and qualified parents/ guardians/ chaperones wishing to judge will be taken on a case-

 by-case basis.
-Please contact us if you are interested and fall into this category as we need to screen regarding conflict of interest.
+Please contact us if you are interested.

 Judges are responsible for reviewing projects and providing encouragement and constructive criticism.
 As professional authorities in the science and engineering fields, judges' opinions are highly valued by the students.
 As a part of the judging process, judges will interact with regional finalists and interview finalists and encourage future disciplinary pursuits in addition to evaluating their projects.

 Students competing in the Texas Science and Engineering Fair have already won awards at local and regional fairs.
 Their work is of high quality and it is often difficult to select one project over others in the same group.
 In addition to the quality of the projects, there is a large quantity to be judged; we expect over 1100 students participating in 22 categories.

 - Team (completed by a team of two or three students)